Roman Republic: First civil wars

-In 91, the Social War broke out between Rome and its former allies in Italy: the main causes of the war were Roman encroachment on allied lands due to the Republic's land redistribution programmes, harsh Roman treatment of the non-citizen allies, and Roman unwillingness to share in the spoils of the empire won by Roman and Italian arms.
-After the assassination, in Rome, of a conservative tribune who sought to grant the Italians citizenship, the allies took up arms: most ancient writers explain the conflict in terms of demands for full citizenship; however, contemporary rebel propaganda coins indicate it may have been a primarily anti-Roman secessionist movement.
-The Romans, in the event, were able to stave off military defeat by conceding the main point almost immediately, tripling the number of citizens.
-More recent scholarship also has stressed the importance of the war on the allies in destabilising Roman military affairs by blurring the distinction between Romans and foreign enemies: "it may as well be argued that the [Social war] created the self-seeking unprincipled soldier as the converse".
+In 91, the Social War broke out between Rome and its former allies in Italy: the main causes of the war were Roman encroachment on allied lands due to the Republic's land redistribution programmes, harsh Roman treatment of the non-citizen allies, and Roman unwillingness to share in the spoils of the empire.
+After the assassination, in Rome, of a conservative tribune who sought to grant the Italians citizenship, the allies took up arms: most ancient writers explain the conflict in terms of demands for full citizenship, but contemporary rebel propaganda coins indicate it may have been a primarily anti-Roman secessionist movement.
+The Romans were able to stave off military defeat by conceding the main point almost immediately, tripling the number of citizens.
+More recent scholarship also has stressed the importance of the war on the allies in destabilising Roman military affairs by blurring the distinction between Romans and foreign enemies.

 Further civil conflict emerged, starting in 88.
-One of the consuls that year, L. Cornelius Sulla was assigned to take an army against the Pontic king Mithridates.
-The local governor there was defeated.
-However, C. Marius induced a tribune to promulgate legislation reassigning Sulla's command to Marius.
-Sulla responded by suborning his army, marching on Rome (the city was undefended but politically outraged), and declaring Marius and eleven of his allies outlaws before departing east to war with Mithridates.
+One of the consuls that year, L. Cornelius Sulla, was assigned to take an army against the Pontic king Mithridates.
+The local governor there was defeated, but C. Marius induced a tribune to promulgate legislation reassigning Sulla's command to Marius.
+Sulla responded by suborning his army, marching on Rome (the city was undefended but politically outraged), and declaring Marius and 11 of his allies outlaws before departing east to war with Mithridates.
 Marius, who had escaped into exile, returned, and with L. Cornelius Cinna, took control of the city.